-The Community Edition is available as a binary package for download or as source code on GitHub.
+OrientDB Community Edition is available as a binary package for download or as source code on GitHub.
 The Enterprise Edition is available as a binary package to all our Customers that purchased one of the available Subscriptions.
 A 45-days Enterprise Edition trial for development purposes is available as well.

 If you have Docker installed in your computer, this is the easiest way to run OrientDB.
 From the command line type:

 $ docker run -d --name orientdb -p 2424:2424 -p 2480:2480 -e ORIENTDB_ROOT_PASSWORD=root orientdb:latest

 Where instead of "root", type the root's password you want to use.